saritasa-nest/django-import-export-extensions/docs/installation.md

 Specifies filter backend class for `ordering` in export action.
 Default:
 `rest_framework.filters.OrderingFilter`

+### `IMPORT_EXPORT_RERUN_ENABLED`

+Enables the "Re-run" button on the `ExportJob` and `ImportJob` detail pages in the Django admin.
+This button allows you to re-trigger an import or export process using the same parameters and files as the original job, which is useful for debugging without having to manually recreate the job.

+Default: `False`

 ## Settings from django-import-export

 Additionally, the package supports settings from the original